Jesus said, “Render therefore to Caesar the things that are Caesar’s, and to God the things that are God’s.”

 I used to watch a lot of Public Television a long time ago, and they saved the best programs for the pledge drive season.
 They say, “This program is made possible by generous donations from you and the so and so corporation.”

-Church is not a service we provide because of your money!
+The Mass is not a service we provide because of your money!
 We do not charge an entrance fee for Holy Communion!
 If we did, we probably wouldn’t have any takers.
 Why pay for something you can get for free someplace else, right?
 That’s how I always felt about Pubic Television!

 The tithe is a self limiting-term, in my estimation.
 To some, it’s the absolute minimum, and to others it’s a lofty goal.
 To some it’s too easy, and for others it is impossible.
 One thing I will never do, is demand that everyone give 10%, and say that if you don’t, you don’t trust God very much.
 I know I have been made to feel that way, and it’s contrary to the Word of the Lord.

-Luke: 21 And Jesus looked up and saw the rich putting their gifts into the treasury, 2 and He saw also a certain poor widow putting in two mites.
+1 And Jesus looked up and saw the rich putting their gifts into the treasury, 2 and He saw also a certain poor widow putting in two mites.
 3 So He said, “Truly I say to you that this poor widow has put in more than all; 4 for all these out of their abundance have put in offerings for God,[a] but she out of her poverty put in all the livelihood that she had.”

 I do not think that Jesus expects us to put in all of our money, but I do think he wants us to practice generosity with what we have.
-He teaches us to care of the poor, the widows and the orphans.
+He teaches us to care for the poor, the widows and the orphans.
 He teaches us to feed the hungry and clothe the naked.
 He teaches us to provide for the homeless.

 That sort of generosity is not for each of us, but for all of us together.
 As a church, which is not just this parish, but as the Body of Christ, we are called to be generous with what we have to help those who are unable to help themselves.